 Aside from the irritation in the stomach, french fries and potato chips may also precipitate abdominal cramps.
 When the gallbladder is removed, that means there will be no bile that will be secreted in enough time to take these fatty foods to the small intestines.
 Since there will be no gallbladder to store bile, the intestines will go into spasms to stimulate the gallbladder to secrete bile (but in this case, the organ is already removed, leading to more intestinal spasms).
 Abdominal spasms are one of the most debilitating effects of french fries and potato chips in people with their gallbladder removed because they can yield severe abdominal pains.

 When fatty foods such as french fries and potato chips are not digested very well because of the absence of bile, they may cause fatty diarrhea that can precipitate dehydration and electrolyte imbalances.
 Aside from these, it can trigger irritable bowel syndrome because of the high fat content that has not been digested very well.

 Furthermore, french fries and potato chips also contain a lot of preservatives and salt that will just increase the injury to your digestive tract as preservatives contain harmful toxins for the digestive mucosa.

 These snacks are unarguably one of the favorite food items in groceries and fast foods, but they may not be the right foods for you if you have had your gallbladder removed or you have other digestive problems.

 - what foods can i eat without a gallbladder

 - stomach pain after eating french fries

-- gallbladder pain after eating one french fry
+- stomach pain after eating fried potato chips